-- The supervisor or designee will drive the employee to the medical provider for the initial evaluation and all follow-up visits if they make that recommendation, the staff may refuse this.
-If this is refused the supervisor shall contact Human Resources. - 2.
+- 1. The supervisor will drive the employee to the medical provider for the initial evaluation and all follow-up visits.
+If the employee wishes to drive themselves they must sign a Macomb Count Bloodborne Pathogens Transportation Waiver form (Appendix G.) - 2.
 The medical provider will evaluate the exposed employee to determine whether an exposure incident occurred and if so, will document the route of exposure and the circumstances surrounding the exposure incident.
-The provider will provide any necessary treatment and follow-up evaluations as recommended by the United States Public Health Service at no cost to the employee. - 3.
+The provider will provide any necessary treatment and follow-up evaluations as recommended by the United States Public health Service at no cost to the employee. - 3.
 After obtaining consent the medical provider will collect the employee's blood as soon as is feasible after exposure for baseline HIV, HBV, and HCV testing.
-If the employee consents to baseline blood collection but not HIV testing, the medical provider will preserve the blood sample for at least 90 days.
-If the employee elects to have baseline HIV testing done during the waiting period, the medical provider will perform the testing as soon as possible. - 4.
-The medical provider will make the source individual's test results available to the exposed employee and will inform the exposed employee of applicable laws and regulations concerning the disclosure of the identity and infectious status of the source individual.
+If the employee consents to baseline blood collection but not HIV testing, the medical provider will preserve the blood sample for at Page 16 of 32 least 90 days.
+If the employee elects to have baseline HIV testing done during the waiting period the medical provider will perform the testing as soon as possible.

-- 5. Human Resources will provide the employee with a copy of the medical provider's confidential written opinion within 15 days after completion of the evaluation. - 6.
+- 4. The medical provider will make the source individual's test results available to the exposed employee and will inform the exposed employee of applicable laws and regulations concerning the disclosure of the identity and infectious status of the source individual. - 5.
+Human Resources will provide the employee with a copy of the medical provider's confidential written opinion within 15 days after completion of the evaluation. - 6.
 The written opinion obtained from the medical provider by Human Resources shall not reveal specific findings or diagnoses that are unrelated to the employee's ability to wear protective clothing or equipment or receive vaccinations and will remain confidential.
 The written opinion will confirm that the medical provider informed the exposed employee of the results of the post-exposure evaluation and that the exposed employee has been told about any medical conditions resulting from the exposure incident that require further evaluation and treatment. - 7.
-The supervisor and the employee must complete the Macomb County Human Resources Department Body Fluid/Bloodborne Exposure Packet.
-The MCCMH Chief Operating Officer will sign the form and send the original to Human Resources.
+The supervisor and the employee must complete the Macomb County Human Resources Department body Fluid/Bloodborne Exposure Follow-Up Claim Visit form (Appendix I) after the initial medical provider evaluation (and after each subsequent follow-up evaluation.)
+The original completed form must be sent to Administration, attention MCCMH Deputy Director.
+The MCCMH Deputy Director will sign the form and send the original to Human Resources.
 Administration will keep a copy of this form in the employee's administrative file. - 8.
-Mileage reports will be utilized per MCCMH policy 10-051 for any transportation to and from the medical provider for the employee.
+The supervisor will (or the employee will) complete a Mileage Report (MCCMH MCO Policy 10-051, "Use and Maintenance of County/Personal Vehicles," Exhibit G) if their personal vehicle was used for transportation to and from the medical provider and will send the original form to Administration, attention MCCMH Deputy Director.

 XIV.
-PROCEDURES FOR EVALUATING THE CIRCUMSTANCES SURROUNDING AN EXPOSURE INCIDNET
+PROCEDURES FOR EVALUATING THE CIRCUMSTANCES SURROUNDING AN EXPOSURE INCIDENT

-The Safety Specialist for Macomb County will review the circumstances of all exposure incidents to determine:
+The Safety Specialist for Macomb County located at 10 North Main, Mt.
+Clemens, MI 48043, will review the circumstances of all exposure incidents to determine:

-- Engineering controls in use at the time - Work practices followed - A description of the device being used - Protective equipment or clothing that was used at the time of the exposure incident (gloves, eye shields, etc.) - Location of the incident (clinic, consumer home) - Procedures being performed when the incident occurred - Training of the employee, volunteer, or intern
+- Engineering controls in use at the time - Work practices followed - A description of the device being used - Protective equipment or clothing that was used at the time of the exposure incident (gloves, eye shields, etc.) - Location of the incident (clinic, consumer home) - Procedures being performed when the incident occurred

+• Training of the employee, volunteer, or intern

 If it is determined that revisions need to be made MCCMH will ensure that appropriate changes are made to this ECP.
-(Changes may include an evaluation of safer devices, adding employees, volunteers, independent contractors, or interns to the exposure determination list, etc.)
+(Changes may include an evaluation of safer devices, adding employees, volunteers, independent contractors or interns to the exposure determination list, etc.)